Anti-Catholicism: 19th century

-Anglo-French conflicts during the French Revolutionary and Napoleonic Wars, which lasted from 1793 until 1815, saw the rise of anti-Catholicism as an underlying method to unify the Protestant populations of England, Scotland and Wales.
-Permeating through all social classes, antagonism towards Catholicism became firmly enmeshed with British national identity.
-As noted by English historian Linda Colley in her seminal work Britons: Forging of a Nation 1707–1837, the "defensive unity brought on by war with a Catholic French 'other' helped transform Great Britain from a new and largely artificial polity into a nation with a strong self-image rooted in Protestantism."
+Anglo-French conflicts during the French Revolutionary and Napoleonic Wars, which occurred between 1793 and 1815, contributed to the expansion of anti-Catholic sentiment as part of broader efforts to strengthen support among Protestant populations in England, Scotland, and Wales.
+Hostility toward Catholicism circulated across social classes and became increasingly intertwined with emerging forms of British national identity.
+Historian Linda Colley argues in Britons: Forging of a Nation 1707–1837 that the "defensive unity brought on by war with a Catholic French 'other' helped transform Great Britain from a new and largely artificial polity into a nation with a strong self-image rooted in Protestantism."